 As part of the American Recovery and Reinvestment Act (ARRA) of 2009, Kentucky has been awarded \$157,570,000 in additional federal Individuals with Disabilities Education (IDEA) Part B funds.
 These funds constitute a large one-time increment in funding that offers states and Local Education Agencies (LEA) a unique opportunity to improve teaching and learning and results for children with disabilities.
-ARRA IDEA Part B funds and ARRA federal preschool grants are subject to the same federal guidelines as the regular IDEA awards.

-Local Education Agencies obligated the majority of these funds during school years 2008-09 and 2009-10 with the remainder to be obligated during school year 2010-11.
+Local Education Agencies will obligate the majority of these funds during school years 2008-09 and 2009-10 and the remainder during school year 2010-11.
 All IDEA ARRA funds must be obligated by September 30, 2011.

 Kentucky has also been awarded \$10,596,800 in additional federal IDEA funds for preschool grants.
 As with the IDEA Part B funding, these are limited-term funds.
-A potential use of these funds may be to expand the availability and range of inclusive placement options for preschoolers with disabilities by developing the capacity of preschool programs to serve these children.
+A potential use of these funds may be to expand the availability and range of inclusive placement options for preschoolers with disabilities by developing the capacity of public and private preschool programs to serve these children.
 As with the Part B funds, the preschool grant ARRA funds must be obligated by September 30, 2011.